php-pike/pike-project.org/README.md

     sudo a2ensite local.pike-project.org && sudo service apache2 reload

+As last you should make your Doctrine proxy directory writable by the apache user:

+    chmod ...+w ./lib/Application/Entity/Proxy

 ### HELPING US
 You can help us by providing bugs, forking this project and try other PiKe features, blog, etc. Any help / input is highly appreciated!